 Together we’ll work towards identifying what’s driving your use, and help you with overcoming it

-I have worked in outpatient and residential treatment for substance abuse, and as an Atlanta substance abuse counselor I have helped people in the early stages of addiction as well as people who have walked through years of addiction.
-I know about providing healthy boundaries, support, community, and more.
-I’ve worked with people with substance abuse issues related to alcohol, marijuana, cocaine, prescription medication, and more.
-I help you with exploring your triggers and effective coping skills.
+We have worked in outpatient and residential treatment for substance abuse, and as Atlanta substance abuse counselors we have helped people in the early stages of addiction as well as people who have walked through years of addiction.
+We know about providing healthy boundaries, support, community, and more.
+We’ve worked with people with substance abuse issues related to alcohol, marijuana, cocaine, prescription medication, and more.
+We help you with exploring your triggers and effective coping skills.
 Call to discuss how you can take the next step towards gaining support.

-I’d love to find out how I can help.
+We’d love to find out how we can help.

 Some helpful articles from our Atlanta substance abuse counselors include: